-Stone Brewing co-founder Greg Koch will be the subject of an upcoming feature-length documentary titled “The Beer Jesus of America,” which chronicles the construction and opening of the company’s Berlin brewery.
+Stone Brewing co-founder Greg Koch will be the subject of an upcoming feature-length documentary titled “The Beer Jesus From America,” which chronicles the construction and opening of the company’s Berlin brewery.

 Stone spokeswoman Lizzie Younkin confirmed the project, but said the film was made independently of the beer company.
 She said director Matt Sweetwood had reached out to Stone about shadowing Koch during its expansion into Germany, and the company granted him access.

 Younkin added that Sweetwood is planning to premiere the film on the festival circuit starting in September.